ml1nk/symboldi/README.md

 ### [MikroORM](https://github.com/mikro-orm/mikro-orm)

-Create a TrackingContainer and ContainerRef based on EntityManager of MikroORM somwhere reachable within you codebase.
+Create a TrackingContainer and ContainerRef based on EntityManager of MikroORM somewhere easily reachable within your codebase.

 ~~~ts
 import type { EntityManager } from '@mikro-orm/core'